vidyann/wrkshp-aks/README.md

-# Quick deploy AKS on Azure with a sample App
+# Deploy a Modern Application on Azure Kubernetes Service in just a few steps

 This repo is based on http://aksworkshop.io/ from Microsoft learn AKS workshop.
 You should follow the step by step tutorial if you are learning first time.
 This repo is a consolidated script of the same workshop to help create the deployment without having to explore.
 Save time and experiment with a deployment under 30 mins on your own or demo to someone you want.